 Please remember young children should be supervised at all times.

-Chemistry Experiments in the Kitchen
+Chemistry Experiments for Kids in the Kitchen

 Exploding Sandwich Bags